BradBolander/Project3/galaxies/README.md

-# SinatraBackboneBoilerplate
+## Galaxies
-A simple Backbone.js + Sinatra boilerplate!
+A Sinatra application using backbone.js
+Rendered using three.js